-The 21st Century School Buildings Plan will create inspiring educational environments for Baltimore City and its public school students.
+The 21st Century School Buildings Program will create inspiring educational environments for Baltimore City and its public school students.

 In the Fall of 2010, groundwork was laid to address Baltimore City’s aging and inadequate public school buildings.
 Community, education advocacy groups, the school system, and other stakeholders built a coalition of support for legislation and funding to modernize all of Baltimore’s public schools.
 The promise of new and renovated schools was meant to help transform student opportunities and achievement, provide jobs and resources to families, and help revitalize neighborhoods.